 Classes will include lessons on specific grammatical structures; you'll learn to recognize and correct errors in your own work, as well as in other students' work.
-Follow-up activities include reading, speaking, writing, and listening tasks requiring the use of these grammatical structures.
+Follow-up activities include readings, speaking, writing, and listening tasks requiring the use of these grammatical structures.

-Successful completion of this course will give you the speaking, writing, reading, and listening skills you need to succeed in COMM 0005.
+Successful completion of this course will give you the skills you need to succeed in your future courses.
 A grade of 65% in this course meets the prerequisite requirement for COMM 0005.